ABitTooMuch/ProjectConnect/README.md

 ## Setting up the environment
 1. Install python 3.
 2. Follow this [tutorial](http://flask.pocoo.org/docs/1.0/installation/#) in order to set up your environment.
 By the end of these tutorials, you should have pip, virtualenv, and flask installed.
-3. Once you that run the following command in order to install the appropriate dependencies for the project.
+3. Run the following command in order to install the appropriate dependencies for the project.

 ```
 pip install -r requirements.txt